jruels/microservices-k8s/labs/Tilt.md

 4. Save the file
 5. Watch magic happen for the `api` resource in the Tilt UI
 6. Open the Tilt Avatars web app http://localhost:5735/
+7. If you can't access the site, open `ports` in VS Code, and add a new port forward for `5735`
-7. Dress the character with some stylish glasses (this is important!!! 😎)
+8. Dress the character with some stylish glasses

 ![Tilt Live Updating a container after a code change](https://docs.tilt.dev/assets/docimg/tutorial/tilt-code-change-live-update.gif)